 Graphite studies in Ostrobothnia

 Terrains of high metamorphic grade exist also in Ostrobothnia, like in the municipality of Siikalatva, between Rantsila and Pulkkila.
 Flake graphite potential is therefore good in the area.
-During the bedrock studies by the Geological Survey of Finland in 1990’s, graphite-rich rock was found in the area, both in outcrops and in bedrock drilling.
+During the bedrock studies by the Geological Survey of Finland (GTK) in 1990’s, graphite-rich gneiss was found in the area, both in outcrops and in bedrock drilling.
 Preliminary studies of the bedrock samples indicate that graphite occurs as coarse flakes.
+GTK’s drill hole R305 was reassayed, which resulted in significant graphitic carbon (Cgc) contents: 12.9 m at 6.9 % Cgc and 3.8 % S. This intercept includes in total 5.15 m almost barren granite and the hole ends in graphite gneiss.
+The estimated true thickness of the intercept is around 10 m.
+Flotation and purification tests for the drill core are underway at the GTK Mintec laboratory in Outokumpu.

 Suomen Malmitutkimus Oy has made in January 2021 a reservation notification, named Kupukka, in the area (Fig. 4).